lightningnetwork/lnd/macaroons/README.md

 * `IPLockConstraint`: Locks the macaroon to a specific IP address.
   This constraint can be set by adding the parameter `--macaroonip a.b.c.d` to the `lncli` command.

+## Bakery

+As of lnd `v0.9.0-beta` there is a macaroon bakery available through gRPC and command line.
+Users can create their own macaroons with custom permissions if the provided default macaroons (`admin`, `invoice` and `readonly`) are not sufficient.

+For example, a macaroon that is only allowed to manage peers would be created with the following command:

+`lncli bakemacaroon peers:read peers:write`

+A full and up-to-date list of available entity/action pairs can be found by looking at the `rpcserver.go` in the root folder of the project.

+### Upgrading from v0.8.0-beta or earlier

+Users upgrading from a version prior to `v0.9.0-beta` might get a `permission denied ` error when trying to use the `lncli bakemacaroon` command.
+This is because the bakery requires a new permission (`macaroon/generate`) to access.
+Users can obtain a new `admin.macaroon` that contains this permission by removing all three default macaroons (`admin.macaroon`, `invoice.macaroon` and `readonly.macaroon`, **NOT** the `macaroons.db`!) from their `data/chain/<chain>/<network>/` directory inside the lnd data directory and restarting lnd.